mhaskar/XSSRadare/README.md

 ### Requirements :

-You can install all the dependencies for XSSRadare using the following commands :
+You can install all the dependencies for XSSRadare using the following commands (for debian based distros):

 ```askar@hackbook:~# sudo ./system_requirments.sh ```